 Simply wandering around Poet’s Corner at Westminster Abbey will give you the opportunity to remember and show your respect to many of the greatest writers ever to have lived.

 This cemetery in North London has more than 170,000 buried there so it is unsurprising that some of these graves belong to famous writers.
 A visit here means that you can wander through the graves of George Eliot (also known as Mary Ann Evans), Douglas Adams, author of The Hitchhiker’s Guide to the Galaxy, Christina Rossetti and Anthony Shaffer.

 Highgate is also the final resting place of Karl Marx, the political philosopher, and famous revolutionary socialist.

 #3 Kensal Green Cemetery

-Over 700 notable individuals are buried in this West London cemetery was inspired by Père Lachaise Cemetery in Paris where you will find Oscar Wilde, Marcel Proust and Honore De Balzac buried.
+Over 700 notable individuals are buried in this West London cemetery and were inspired by Père Lachaise Cemetery in Paris where you will find Oscar Wilde, Marcel Proust, and Honore De Balzac buried.

 You will also find Lord Byron’s wife, Lady Byron (Anne Isabella Noel Byron) and Mary Scott Hogarth, the sister-in-law of Charles Dickens buried here.